everwise/react-timeprovider/README.md

 A HOC that will pass the prop `currentTime` to the wrapped component.

-### `createTimeProvider`
+### `createTimeProvider(getTime)`

-If you are writing tests and want to mock out the time getting function or if you don't like the default time representation you can create your own `<TimeProvider>` component.
+If you are writing tests and want to mock out the `getTime` function or if you don't like the default time representation you can create your own `<TimeProvider>` component.

 ```jsx
 const MockTimeProvider = createTimeProvider(() => '2018–04–06T12:30:00Z');
 ```

+The `getTime` function will be passed any extra props that you set onto `<TimeProvider>`.
+This is useful if you want the time zone for example.

 ## License